sha314/QuamtumMechanicsKabirSirNotes/tasks.md

 # Chapter12
-writing by shahnoor - pending
+writing by shahnoor - completed on 2019.04.13 pending - images only

 # Chapter13